 Adornments draw in their map colour (i.e. $Color) and draw vertically across all bands on top of any band colour.
 The width of the adornment is controlled by its start/end dates as with notes.

 Dragging a selected adornment right or left will move it and adjust $StartDate/$EndDate.
 Dragging the left of right drag-handle of a selected adornment allow separate adjustment of $StartDate/$EndDate.

 As the Create Adornment dialog has no way to set $StartDate or $EndDate, it is advisable to create new timeline adornments in the map view of the timeline's container, even if said map view is not used for any other purpose.

-Although the timeline view context menu allows you to add an adornment, the Create dialog does offer a means to set starting and ending dates.
-It is better to create adornments in map view, then use their Info view to set $StartDate and $EndDate.
+Although the timeline view context menu allows you to add an adornment, it is better to create adornments in map view, then use their Info view to set $StartDate and $EndDate.
 Setting the latter will then make the adornment show in timeline view.